A.Expression of Asking and Giving Hope

 Note:

-- “in order to” and “so as to” are more common before the verbs like: be, have, know, appear, seem, understand, etc.
+- “in order to” and “so as to” are more common before the verbs like: be,

 - Before a negative infinitive, we normally use “so as” or “in order”.